Citizen Resilience & Support Portal

 Reflections

-This project taught me how critical cognitive load reduction is when designing for stressful contexts.
+I learned how critical cognitive load reduction is when designing for stressful contexts.
 The challenge was balancing minimal information with the need for completeness across legal, financial and documentation tasks.

 • Ensuring AI supports rather than overwhelms